MichelleLunoza/Sorting-and-Searching-Program/README.md

 # Sorting-and-Searching-Program
-Combination of sorting ( insertion sort and straight selection sort) and searching (linear searching).
+Combination of sorting ( insertion sort and straight selection sort) and searching (linear searching)using C++.